 With email being one of the best ways to gain new customers, as well as nurture repeat customers, you can’t ignore email marketing.
 Most small businesses aren’t aware of the full capability of email, but we’re here to say it should not be underestimated.
 However, before you go sending copious emails, it’s essential you build an effective marketing list in order to get a return from your efforts.
-In this blog we give you some of our favorite email marketing tips for small businesses.

 Make the signup process easy